Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Object Detectors

-\textbf{Non-Maximum Suppression (NMS).} The NMS algorithm consists of two steps for every given class category: (a) sort all candidate predictions based on their confidence scores in descending order, and (b) select the highest ranking candidate and discard all candidates in which their IoU surpasses a pre-defined threshold (the bounding boxes overlap above a specific level).
-These two steps are repeated until all candidates have been chosen or discarded by the algorithm.
+The NMS technique is widely used in both types of object detectors (one-stage and two-stage), with the aim of filtering overlapping bounding box predictions.
+In the simplest version of the NMS algorithm (also referred to as the \textit{vanilla} version) two steps are performed for each class category: (a) sort all candidate predictions based on their confidence scores, and (b) select the highest ranking candidate and discard all candidates for which the intersection over union (IoU) surpasses a predefined threshold $T_{\text{IoU}}$ (\ie, the bounding boxes overlap above a specific level).
+These two steps are repeated until all candidates have been selected or discarded by the algorithm.